If you’ve got a sweet tooth attack and three minutes, this Easy Vegan Peanut Butter Mug Cake recipe is going to fit the bill just fine.

-Seriously.
-If you’ve got a sweet tooth attack and three minutes, this vegan mug cake recipe is going to fit the bill just fine.
-And you don’t have to be a vegan to enjoy this Easy Peanut Butter Vegan Mug Cake.
+But you don’t have to be a vegan to love it.
 Because trust me – it’s plenty moist, decadent, and just plain delicious without the egg, cow’s milk, or butter.
 (Kind of perfect for when you’re short on groceries, too!)

 I adapted my recipe from this non-vegan one on Kirbie Cravings, swapping out the dairy milk for almond milk and replacing the sugar with pure maple syrup.
 Other than that, the biggest change I made was to cut the recipe in half – I found that this version produces just enough mug cake to satisfy my sweet tooth feeling like I went totally overboard.

 This vegan mug cake fits perfectly into my Fiestaware teacups, so I actually like to call it “teacup cake.”
 Except this cake is not dainty, my friends.
 Especially with a bit of chocolate sprinkled on top.
 It’s actually kind of pure grubbin’.